keighrim/kaldi-yesno-tutorial/README.md

 git clone https://github.com/kaldi-asr/kaldi.git /path/you/want --depth 1
 cd /path/you/want
 ```
-(You might want to give `--depth 1` to shrink the entire history of the project into a single commit.)
+(You might want to give `--depth 1` to shrink the entire history of the project into a single commit to save your storage.)

 Assuming you are in the directory where you downloaded Kaldi, you need to perform `make` in two directories: `tools`, and `src`